Withdrawal & Recovery

 This is the "nothing feels good" feeling.
 THC artificially elevated your dopamine output, and your brain adapted by reducing its sensitivity to dopamine.
 When you quit, normal activities produce normal dopamine, but your desensitized receptors cannot fully register the signal.
 Music sounds flat.
 Hobbies feel pointless.
 Socializing feels like work.

 This is the slowest symptom to resolve, because dopamine receptor upregulation takes time.
-PET imaging studies show that receptor density returns to normal within roughly 12 weeks for most users.
+PET imaging studies show that CB1 receptor density returns to normal within roughly 28 days, with dopamine receptors following a parallel but slightly longer timeline.[7]
 The subjective experience of pleasure and motivation usually improves steadily starting around week four.

 What Makes Withdrawal Longer or Shorter